Prof Ivan Nagelkerken

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-I am a professor in marine ecology working in temperate and tropical coastal ecosystems, with a special focus on fishes.
-Over the past decade, I have examined how ecosystem connectivity affects the functioning and resilience of tropical coastal ecosystems including coral reefs, seagrasses, and mangroves.
+I am a professor in marine ecology working in temperate, subtropical, and tropical coastal ecosystems, with a special focus on fishes.
+Over the past three decades, I have examined how ecosystem connectivity affects the functioning and resilience of tropical coastal ecosystems including coral reefs, seagrasses, and mangroves.
 I have done most of this work in the Caribbean, Eastern Africa, and Australia.
 I held a Future Fellowship awarded by the Australian Research Council to study the effects of climate change on fishes and marine ecosystems, and I have continued this field of research until present day.
-Most of my climate change research is performed in Australia and New Zealand.
+Most of my climate change research is performed in Australia, New Caledonia, Japan, and New Zealand, with a particular emphasis on climate change adaptation and ecosystem resilience.
 My work contributes directly to today's environmental issues by providing answers to contemporary scientific questions as well as management and conservation related problems.

 Climate change